+If you suspect an ancestor is an illegitimate child, the first step is to collect as much evidence as possible.
 If a father’s name is missing from a birth certificate, it could just be that the father failed to turn up to register the birth and came up against a particularly immovable official.
 And if the father’s name is missing from a marriage certificate, it could conceivably be that he disowned his child or that some major feud resulted in a blank space where his name ought to be.
 So it is a good idea to obtain both of these documents.

 You can also search for your ancestor on the census to see the context in which they are living – for example, are they at home with an unmarried mother, or obscurely listed as someone else’s child?

-If the event that you are investigating occurred within the last few generations, it may be that there is a memory of it in the family – you’ll be surprised at what people have kept quiet over the years.
+The next step is to talk to family members, but make sure you do so tactfully.
+If the illegitimate child was born within the last few generations, it may be that there is a memory of it in the family – you’ll be surprised at what people have kept quiet over the years.
 Your relatives may be able to shed some light on the circumstances surrounding the birth or subsequent life of your ancestor, or you may discover that something is already known about the identity of the father.

 But do remember to exercise some caution in your questioning.
 Your relatives may have kept it quiet because they share or sympathise with a sense of shame.
 On the other hand, you may find that they knew nothing about it, and are upset at the possibility you awaken.
 But if anyone is in the know, and willing to share, their information may be invaluable to your continuing investigation.